 So in your quest for a solution, you thought about solar but you are not sure it can help or maybe you dismissed it too soon without a second thought because of the cost.
 If any of the above describes you even for the least bit, you may want to read through this entire post.
 If not, UMEME is your friend.

-The story of powering your house with solar has been there for years but has always been hindered by low efficiency, the prohibitive cost of solar panels and the system at large.
+The story of powering your window installation with solar has been there for years but has always been hindered by low efficiency, the prohibitive cost of solar panels and the system at large.
 Also there is only so much roof space you have available for solar panels not to mention the location and orientation of your house.
 Of course with more space or good understanding with your neighbour, you could use some of his roof space.
 In village 2.0 and microgrid posts, suggestions are made for how access to electricity via solar can be a possibility on a community level.

 So lets say you want to be independent of the grid (UMEME) or use very little power from the grid.
 The lingering questions are; how do you go about it and about how much do you need to invest.
 Am glad you asked, stay with me as I take you through the sizing of your system and approximate it’s cost.